NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 ASTER cameras
 ~~~~~~~~~~~~~

-ASTER data is a very good testbed for studying jitter because there are millions
+ASTER (:numref:`aster`) is a very good testbed for studying jitter because
-of free images over a span of 20 years, with many over the same location, and
+there are millions of free images over a span of 20 years, with many over the
-the images are rather small, on the order of 4,000 - 5,000 pixels along each
+same location, and the images are rather small, on the order of 4,000 - 5,000
-dimension.
+pixels along each dimension.

 Setup
 ^^^^^